Dallinger/Dallinger/docs/source/setup_virtualenv.rst

     source /usr/local/bin/virtualenvwrapper.sh
     workon dlgr_env

-NB: To stop working on the virtual environment, run ``deactivate``.
+NB: To stop working in the virtual environment, run ``deactivate``.
 To list all available virtual environments, run ``workon`` with no arguments.